 Visa for Indian Pilgrims

-For the Indian pilgrims also the Tibet Visa is required.
-However, this visa has to be especially attested verified and confirmed by the Foreign Affairs of Tibet Autonomous Region along with the supervision of Department of Public Security of TAR, Tibet Military Region and the Armed Police Tibet Frontier Corps.
+For the Indian pilgrims also a Tibet Visa is required.
+However, this visa has to be especially attested verified, and confirmed by the Foreign Affairs of Tibet Autonomous Region along with the supervision of the Department of Public Security of TAR, Tibet Military Region, and the Armed Police Tibet Frontier Corps.
 The power of authorization regarding the Indian pilgrims is given only to two organizations namely- Foreign Affairs of Tibet Autonomous Region which is a government wing along with the Tibet-India Pilgrim Reception Center which is a non-government wing.
 These organizations ensure a free pilgrimage tour service for the Indian pilgrims like helping with the accommodation, providing yaks and other types of transportations, itineraries, and guides.

-It is said that a Tibet pilgrimage tour costs more than Tibet tour without pilgrimage.
-However, the Indian pilgrims can avoid such expense by consulting with the various offices and online sites.
-But for every type of tourists and travellers, passport, Chinese visa, and Tibet travel permit are extremely important.
+It is said that a Tibet pilgrimage tour costs more than a Tibet tour without pilgrimage.
+However, the Indian pilgrims can avoid such expenses by consulting with the various offices and online sites.
+But for every type of tourist and traveler, passport, Chinese visa, and Tibet travel permit are extremely important.

 Get to Lhasa from India by flight

-The flight to Lhasa from India departs from Delhi Indira Gandhi Airport and reaches to Lhasa Gonggar Airport.
+The flight to Lhasa from India departs from Delhi Indira Gandhi Airport and reaches Lhasa Gonggar Airport.
 The average flight cost from Delhi to Lhasa is 67,725 rupees or 7,187 CNY.
-There are many flights available to Lhasa from India, both the connecting and direct flights.
-It is considered that Tuesday, Wednesday, and Saturday provide certain special price format for the flights.
-There are various online websites that help the tourists by providing a chart of price comparison.
+There are many flights available to Lhasa from India, both connecting and direct flights.
+It is considered that Tuesday, Wednesday, and Saturday provide certain special price formats for the flights.
+There are various online websites that help tourists by providing a chart of price comparison.
 It, therefore, becomes easy to choose the right flight after a detailed survey of all of these websites.

 The flights contain some remarkable facilities.
 There is a power charging facility along with televisions.
 The food served is fresh and healthy, even though they might cost a little bit more than the city price.
 For journeys above ten hours, there is a facility of bed.
 Except for all these luxurious facilities, security and safety are indeed packed with full observation.